Oill/RFI_WORK/README.md

-This get repo is for me to proof that I have been doing my work
+This Git repo is for me to proof that I have been doing my work

 RFI work